kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 #### Go Package Placement & Graduation

-Embedding a pre-stable `scheduling.k8s.io/v1alpha3` type inside the GA `batch/v1.JobSpec` is permitted while the `Scheduling` field itself remains alpha-gated.
-Following the transition pattern described in [KEP-6089], when the field graduates to default-enabled the building blocks graduate straight into the stable `scheduling.k8s.io/v1` package, the `batch/v1.JobSpec` field is updated to reference the `v1` type, and Go type aliases are left in the `v1alpha3` package so third-party controllers that still import the alpha package continue to compile.
+Embedding a pre-stable `scheduling.k8s.io/v1alpha3` type inside the GA `batch/v1.JobSpec` was permitted while the `Scheduling` field itself remained alpha-gated.
+Promoting the field to default-enabled commits its wire format at the `v1` resource level, and API conventions draw no distinction between Beta and GA for a struct embedded in a `v1` resource.
+Following the transition pattern in [KEP-6089], v1.38 therefore:

+- updates the `batch/v1.JobSpec` field to reference the `v1` types
+- leaves Go type aliases (`type WorkloadPodGroupSchedulingPolicy = schedulingv1.WorkloadPodGroupSchedulingPolicy`,
+  etc.) in `k8s.io/api/scheduling/v1alpha3` so third-party controllers that still import the alpha package continue to compile and serialize identically.

 ### Integration with the workloadbuilder Library